When you unexpectedly lose a loved one in an accident, you may have several questions about your legal options.

 If you would like more information, please contact River Run Law today.

-The Virginia Wrongful Death Statute of Limitations
+What is the Virginia Wrongful Death Statute of Limitations?

-Virginia wrongful death statute is to both prevent people from waiting too long to file and to ensure that both parties have the ability to gather fresh evidence.
+A statute of limitations is a time limit set by each state for filing certain types of legal actions.
+The purpose of the Virginia wrongful death statute is to both prevent people from waiting too long to file and to ensure that both parties have the ability to gather fresh evidence.

 According to the Code of Virginia § 8.01-244, the claimant must file a wrongful death claim within two years after the date of death.